Allen (Prison Break): Casting

 Rockmond Dunbar, Robert Knepper and Paul Adelstein, who play C-Note, T-Bag and Paul Kellerman respectively made appearances in the episode, but are not yet billed as regulars until the next episode, except for C-Note, who'll be billed as a series regular from "The Rat".
 Marshall Allman, who plays L. J. Burrows does not appear in this episode.
 Anthony Starke, who plays Sebastian Balfour, Veronica Donovan's fiance was credited, but didn't make an appearance either.
 Making her first appearance is Patricia Wettig, who was credited as "Garlic cutter".
-Another first appearance includes Kurt Caceres, who plays Hector Avila, Fernando Sucre's cousin.
+Another first appearance includes Kurt Caceres, who plays Hector Avila, Fernando Sucre's cousin and a rival for the affections of Sucre's fiancée, Maricruz.
 Gunner McGrath, singer of the Chicago punk rock band Much the Same appears as an extra in this episode.
 He is seen wearing a black bandana on his head just prior to the outbreak of the riot.

 Music

 Reception

 Alongside the Pilot, "Allen" was given viewing figures of 10.5 million, with a rating of 4.6 among the 18-46 age group, making it the seventh most watched show in that week.
 After its UK release, the episode received figures of under 1 million viewers, and didn't register as the top 30 most watched programming for the week it aired, according to BARB.